-- 1.5 Therefore, planners and prospective developers need to be aware that the habitats and features which support the populations of SAC bats outside the designated site are a material consideration in ensuring the integrity of the designated site. - 1.6 The purpose of this advice is not to duplicate or override existing legal requirements for protected bat species or their roosts.
-These aspects are well governed by the Natural England licensing procedures (Wildlife Management and Licensing Unit) for protected species. - 1.7 This document should serve as an evidence base and provide guidance on the planning implications for development control in the relevant local planning authority (LPA).
+- The extent and distribution of qualifying natural habitats and habitats of qualifying species; - The structure and function (including typical species) of qualifying natural habitats. - The structure and function of the habitats of qualifying species; - The supporting processes on which qualifying natural habitats and the habitats of qualifying species rely; - The populations of qualifying species; and, - The distribution of qualifying species within the site. - 1.7 Therefore, planners and prospective developers need to be aware that the habitats and features which support the populations of SAC bats outside the designated site are a material consideration in ensuring the integrity of the designated site. - 1.8 The purpose of this advice is not to duplicate or override existing legal requirements for protected bat species or their roosts.
+These aspects are well governed by the Natural England licensing procedures (Wildlife Management and Licensing Unit) for protected species. - 1.9 This document should serve as an evidence base and provide guidance on the planning implications for development control in the relevant local planning authority (LPA).
 There are opportunities beyond the scope of this document to use this evidence base to inform the preparation of land use plans through the local plans.
-This Guidance for the North Somerset and Mendip Bats SAC should be considered to cover the Mendip Limestone Grasslands SAC which is cited for its Greater Horseshoe bat hibernation roosts.
-A Technical Guidance note is also available specifically for the Mendip District Council area and includes the Mells Valley SAC, which is also designated for Greater Horseshoe bats and the Bath and Bradford-on-Avon SAC Technical Guidance (Bath and North East Somerset Council / West of England). - 1.8 This advice is aimed at applicants, agents, consultants and planners involved in producing and assessing development proposals in the landscapes surrounding the SAC.
-Within these areas there will be a strong requirement for survey information and mitigation for bats and their habitat in order to demonstrate that development proposals will not impact on the designated bat populations. - 1.9 The guidance explains how development activities can impact the SAC and the steps required to avoid or mitigate any impacts.
-It applies to development proposals that could affect the SAC and trigger the requirements of the Habitats Regulations (see Annex 7).
+This document should be read in conjunction with the technical guidance on the North Somerset and Mendip Bats SAC (North Somerset, Somerset and Sedgemoor Councils) and that for the Bath and Bradford-on-Avon SAC (Bath and North East Somerset Council / West of England). - 1.10 This advice is aimed at applicants, agents, consultants and planners involved in producing and assessing development proposals in the landscapes surrounding the SAC.
+Within these areas there will be a strong requirement for survey information and mitigation for bats and their habitat in order to demonstrate that development proposals will not impact on the designated bat populations. - 1.11 The guidance explains how development activities can impact the SAC and the steps required to avoid or mitigate any impacts.
+It applies to development proposals that could affect the SAC and trigger the requirements of the Habitats Regulations (see Annex 8).
 The local planning authority will consider, on the basis of evidence available, whether proposals (planning applications) are likely to impact on horseshoe bats and hence require screening for Habitats Regulations Assessment (HRA).
 Those are the proposals to which the guidance will be applied.
-This will reduce the likelihood that it would be applied to minor developments which would not have an impact on the SAC. - 1.10 An important objective of the advice is to identify areas in which development proposals might impact on the designated populations at an early stage of the planning process, in order to inform sensitive siting and design, and to avoid unnecessary delays to project plans by raising potential issues at the outset. - 1.11 This technical guidance is based on the advice from experts and ecological consultants, current best practice and the best scientific information available at the time of writing.
-It will be kept under review by North Somerset Council, Somerset County Council and Natural England.
+This will reduce the likelihood that it would be applied to minor developments which would not have an impact on the SAC. - 1.12 An important objective of the advice is to identify areas in which development proposals might impact on the designated populations at an early stage of the planning process, in order to inform sensitive siting and design, and to avoid unnecessary delays to project plans by raising potential issues at the outset.

+1.13 This technical guidance is based on the advice from experts and ecological consultants4, current best practice and the best scientific information available at the time of writing.
+It will be kept under review by Mendip District Council, Somerset County Council and Natural England.